-To help me find joy and stay strong, I’ve learned that prioritizing self-care is crucial and I’ve been experimenting with a variety of simple techniques.
-Here are five tips that I’ve found work well for caregivers (or anyone, for that matter):
+To help me find joy and stay strong, I learned that prioritizing self-care is crucial and I experimented with a variety of simple techniques.
+Here are five tips that I’ve found work well for caregivers (or anyone, for that matter).
+And I’ve found that these techniques are also helpful to deal with grief.

 Treat yourself to something that brings you joy